miteshbkumar-ship-it/data_project_online_retail_transaction/README.md

 ## What This Project Is About

-I analyzed online retail data to help a business understand:
+I analysed online retail data to help a business understand:
 - **Who their customers are** and how they shop
 - **Which products make the most money** (and which don't)
 - **Where their revenue comes from** geographically